PeckLiu2017/NeighborhoodMap/README.md

 3.Click toggle div on the left-top corner to open and close side panel.

-4.Type place name to filter default places.Click the one of the filtered items to open its information window and see
+4.Type place name to filter default places.

-  more.
+  Click the one of the filtered items to open its information window and see more.

 5.Click close icon on the right-top corner to close information window.